-In December 2019, German Labour Minister Hubertus Heil and Development Minister Gerd Müller announced their intention to prepare key points of a supply chain law.
+In December 2019, German Labour Minister Hubertus Heil and Development Minister Gerd Müller announced their intention to prepare key points of a mandatory due diligence law.

-According to Redaktionsnetzwerk Deutschland, the ministers had planned on presenting these on 10 March 2020, but were at that time prevented by the Chancellery and the Ministry of Economics.
+According to Redaktionsnetzwerk Deutschland, the ministers were planning on presenting these on 10 March 2020, but were stopped by the Chancellery and the Ministry of Economics.

-At a press conference on 14 July, Federal Ministers Heil and Müller presented the results of a second quantitative survey assessing companies' due diligence efforts in line with the German National Action Plan (NAP) on Business & Human Rights.
-Only 22% of the 455 companies that submitted a vaild survey response could show that they are adequately meeting the NAP requirements.
-Under the NAP, the government has agreed to consider mandatory due diligence legislation if less than 50% of German companies with more than 500 employees introduce human rights protections by 2020.
-The current coalition agreement states that if companies’ voluntary implementation proves insufficient, the government "will introduce appropriate legislation".
-The results of the second survey mean that the coalition agreement now applies, the Ministers stressed, with the aim being to adopt a law before the current election period ends in 2021.
-Civil society organisations and coalitions including Germanwatch and the 'Supply Chain Law Initiative' have called on the Federal Goverment and Chancellor Merkel to now follow through with this commitment.
-Minister Heil as well as NGO statements also stressed that an ambitious German law will give more credibility to Germany's efforts towards EU-level due diligence.
+At a press conference on 14 July, Federal Ministers Heil and Müller presented the results of a second quantitative survey assessing German companies' due diligence efforts in line with the German National Action Plan (NAP) on Business & Human Rights.
+Only 22% of the 455 companies that submitted a vaild survey response could show that they adequately meet the NAP requirements.
+Under the NAP, the Government has agreed to consider mandatory due diligence legislation if less than 50% of German companies with more than 500 employees introduce human rights protections by 2020.
+The current coalition agreement states that if companies’ voluntary implementation proves insufficient, the Government "will introduce appropriate legislation".
+As the results of the second survey show this to be the case, the Ministers stressed their aim is to adopt a law before the current election period ends in 2021.
+Civil society organisations and coalitions including Germanwatch and the 'Supply Chain Law Initiative' have called on the Federal Government and Chancellor Merkel to follow through.
+Minister Heil as well as NGO statements also maintained that an ambitious German law would give more credibility to Germany's efforts towards EU-level due diligence.